 Fantastic Framing Tips

-Become a framing hero
+Become a framing hero on the worksite

 Here are some great framing tips that will help you build your walls straight, strong, and fast.
-We’ve also included some great advice that could elevate you to rock star status in the eyes of the GC, the homeowner, and all the subcontractors that have to work on the house long after your tail-lights have faded over the horizon.
+We’ve also included some great advice that could elevate you to rock star status in the eyes of the general contractor, the homeowner, and all the subcontractors that have to work on the house long after your tail-lights have faded over the horizon.

 Slope window sills with siding